aaronhuggins/sf-composite-call/README.md

 import { CompositeCall } from './sf-composite-call/index.ts'
 ```

+JSforce is not a required module.
+This library can be used to simply build out the requests so that another JavaScript API can make the actual POST operation using `fetch()` or `request` or whatever framework makes you happy.

 ## Options
 The entire options object can be omitted when creating a new instance of `CompositeCall`.